 Key Difference – Harvard College vs Harvard University

 Harvard is one of the most prominent educational institutes in the USA and the whole world.
 However, many people don’t realize is that there is a difference between Harvard College and Harvard University.
 Harvard College is the “original Harvard”, the oldest institution of higher education in the US, founded in 1636.
-Harvard College is one of the schools that make up of the Harvard University.
+Harvard College Harvard College is the undergraduate liberal arts college of the Harvard University.
 Harvard University consists of 12 more professional and graduate schools in addition to Harvard College.
 This is the key difference between Harvard College and Harvard University.

 What is Harvard College?